We all want something more.

 Often in partnerships we get polarized around one issue or another.
 And usually, no matter what form the issue takes on the surface, the real issue is a lack of connection.
 So whether we find ourselves fighting about sex, or time together, or cleanliness, or money, or other personal habits, our fights are actually pushing us further away from what we actually want.

 So, how do we build real intimacy?
 We've created another an intimacy-building process we call CLASP.
 That stands for:

 P: Presence, permission

-Of course, it goes without saying that both people have to WANT to build intimacy.
+It goes without saying that both people have to want to build intimacy.
 If they don't, some work to repair previous damage might be necessary first.
-But when both people are on board, there are lots of ways to use the CLASP Process to do so.
-We’re going to be publishing an article about that soon!
-But here are a couple of quick steps to take:
+But when both people are on board, there are lots of ways to use the CLASP process to do so.
+Here are a couple of quick steps to take:

 It emerges when we feel our needs aren’t met.
 So a good place to start is by giving each person space to name her needs, desires, hopes and dreams for the relationship.

 2. Remember that love isn't a power struggle in which each person tries to wrest what she needs from the other.

 Rather, love is about each person wanting the other person to have her needs met.
 And also, wanting her own needs to be met, but not at the other’s expense.

 3. Listening, acceptance and appreciation can help a lot.